-Witness: It was dark but of what I recall it had white and grey feathers but mainly white.
+Witness: It was dark but of what I recall it had white and gray feathers but mainly white.

 GLD: Recall as much as you can, I really need you to be there.
 I need you to be back in that moment, O.K.?
 I need you to remember how you felt, was it cold after leaving the cinema, can you smell the tree’s and vegetation as you walk past them.
 Are you excited to be going into town?
 Bring yourself back to the moment.

 Witness: It’s cold, we leave the cinema from the side entrance and people are heading off in every direction, some are laughing and chatting, a few cars pass us and we walk up towards the leisure centre, then we cross the road and walk left up that small street towards St Thomas’s and walk past the main gate.
 Some of the houses in the small street have the lights on.
-They look cosy.
+They look cozy.
 It’s cold outside.
-We are walking down the path and Dave (Boyfriend) has his arm around me and I’m excited to have a drink and get to the Friars (Pub) then I hear this rustling and this thing drops from a tall dark tree.
+We are walking down the path and Dave (Boyfriend) has his arm around me and I’m excited to have a drink and get to the Friars (Pub), it was a strange route to take into town but it was supposed to be fun, then I hear this rustling and this thing drops from a tall dark tree.
 It’s just a blur of white.
-It looks small, when it lands and then stands up.
-It’s the size of a man, tall really tall, it has its back to us and it stretches its wings and it’s covered in white and grey feathers.
+It looks small when it lands and then stands up.
+It’s the size of a man, tall really tall, it has its back to us and it stretches its wings and it’s covered in white and gray feathers.
 It looks huge.
 It then runs with its wings outstretched we don’t see its face or anything else and we ran.
 I didn’t see where it went too.

-Witness: No, the feathers came to say the back of its knee’s and then its legs were just grey.
+Witness: No, the feathers came to say the back of its knee’s and then its legs were just gray.

 GLD: Skinny legs like a bird or thicker like a man’s.